LuanRT/YouTube.js/README.md

 console.info('Header:', header);

-/**
- * The parser encapsulates all arrays in a proxy object.
- * A proxy intercepts access to the actual data, allowing
- * the parser to add type safety and many utility methods
+// The parser uses a proxy object to add type safety and utility methods for working with InnerTube's data arrays: const tab = page.contents?.item().as(YTNodes.SingleColumnBrowseResults).tabs.firstOfType(YTNodes.Tab);
- * that make working with InnerTube much easier.
- */
-const tab = page.contents?.item().as(YTNodes.SingleColumnBrowseResults).tabs.firstOfType(YTNodes.Tab);

 if (!tab)
   throw new Error('Target tab not found');